This blog may contain affiliate links. Read our disclosure policy for more info.

 Let’s talk altitude!

-Higher altitudes can significantly lower your apatite even though your body works harder at higher altitude thus burning more calories.
-It is important that on multi-day hikes to ensure you keep eating high energy meals even if sometimes you don’t feel hungry.
+Higher altitudes can significantly lower your appetite even though your body works harder at higher altitudes thus burning more calories.
+It is important that on multi-day hikes, you keep eating high-energy meals even if sometimes you don’t feel hungry.

 Altitude sickness is one very important factor to consider because in extreme circumstances it can be life-threatening.
 There are many ways to avoid or manage altitude sickness when trekking in Peru.